 OppenheimerFunds BCP plan addresses: data back up and recovery; all mission critical systems; financial and operational assessments; alternative communications with customers, employees and regulators; alternate physical location of employees; critical supplier, contractor, bank and counterparty impact; regulatory reporting; and assuring our customers prompt access to their funds.
-In the event of a significant business interruption, OppenheimerFunds has implemented a ‘self-recovery’ solution for systems and data recovery and utilizes 3rd party locations for recovery workspace.
+In the event of a significant business interruption, OppenheimerFunds has implemented various automation technologies for systems and data recovery and utilizes 3rd party locations for recovery workspace.
 This off site location provides uninterruptible power source for computer and telecommunications equipment and generators.

 OppenheimerFunds has developed ongoing communication processes with its customers in the event of an emergency.
 We have established the ability to respond to customer calls on any of our necessary toll-free numbers.
 In the event of a significant business interruption, all inbound calls on our toll-free numbers are routed through a third-party vendor which allows our employees to answer those telephones at an alternate/offsite location.
 In addition, a message facility has been established on the toll-free numbers to allow us to update and present information to callers in the event that the telephone cannot be answered.
 Our website (www.ofiglobal.com) also may be used to communicate to our customers (and our employees).
 Status messages can be placed on the website indicating to customers, for example, the nature of the emergency or the status of our service to customers.